Kenton-Phillips/CASE_to_SCOREC/IC_Solar/Shading_LUT/ReadME_ShadingLUT.md

 #### Bay II Module Correspondings Shading LUT
 ShadLUT are tab separted TxT Files.
 Format of File is:
-Pitch	Yaw		Viewfactor(VF) -> scalar to multiplied by DNI to get Energy in per cell
+Pitch	Yaw		Viewfactor(VF) -> scalar multiplied by DNI to get Energy in per cell